1. javascript

 Creating a Simple Component

-Let's take a look at a basic Solid.js component.
-Imagine we're building a website that displays a list of our favorite books.
-We might start by creating a Book component to represent each book.
+Let's start with a basic Solid.js component.
+Picture that we're developing a website featuring our favorite books, and we begin by creating a Book component to represent each book.

 import { createSignal } from "solid-js";